-Forms of Australian financial regulation with special reference to: the structure of the regulatory system; the legal regulation of the companies and securities industry; the role of the investigative powers of regulatory agencies; functional weakness in the administrative legal process.
-An examination of specific regulations affecting securities markets and a review of theories of financial regulation and empirical evidence concerned with their effect.
-A review of the constraints on financial decision making imposed by financial regulations.
+Looks at forms of Australian financial regulation with special reference to: the structure of the regulatory system; the legal regulation of the companies and securities industry; the role of the investigative powers of regulatory agencies; functional weakness in the administrative legal process.
+This subject examines specific regulations affecting securities markets, and reviews theories of financial regulation, then empirical evidence concerned with their effect, and the constraints on financial decision making imposed by financial regulations.